Design Technology: Product Design

 |Main skills developed in Year 7:||Main skills developed in Year 8:|

 |How parents can help to support their son's/daughter's learning in Year 7:||How parents can help to support their son's/daughter's learning in Year 8:|

 A two-hour exam - 50% of the total marks

 Unit 2 - non-examined assessment (NEA)

 Practical outcome and design portfolio - 50% of the total marks

 Outline of course content:

-The new Product Design qualification is a single qualification and will not have any endorsed exam routes like previous years (product design, textiles etc.) Product Design provides you with the opportunity to design and make product(s) using a wide range of materials.
+The new Design and Technology qualification is a single qualification and will not have any endorsed exam routes like previous years (product design, textiles etc.) Design and Technology provides you with the opportunity to design and make product(s) using a wide range of materials.
 You will study the categorisation of the types and properties of the following materials: paper, wood, metals, plastics, textiles, electronics, and systems.